PostHog/posthog.com/contents/blog/pricing-lessons.md

 **Encourage users to upgrade**, since you need people to do exactly that!
 We encourage people to put in their credit card by offering our paid features starting at $0 (with a generous amount of free usage) if they do so.
 This lets users evaluate the paid product very easily, and upgrade with no friction if they're heavy users.
 This exchange feels fair to us - it helps us figure out who is serious versus playing around.
 Our numbers reflect that users feel the same way - over half our users enter their card details.

 **No minimum spend**, so paying users can start small if they want to.
 This means a customer can gradually get more committed to you.
-If customers ask for trials, you can get them straight into a paying relationship "just keep the volume low", with a seamless way to upgrade - use the product more.
+If customers ask for trials, you can get them straight into a paying relationship ("just keep the volume low"), with a seamless way to upgrade - use the product more.
 That makes it easier for customers to avoid some complex processes around pilots/proofs of concept, and it stops a jarring discussion around why someone is going from $0/month to $10k/month.
 Don't let your pricing generate a stressful decision point.

 **No annual contracts**, unless a customer requests one.
 This cuts the risk down for customers and reduces the need for intensive evaluation periods.
 Ironically, the less commitment you ask for, the more you may get.
 Of course, some customers _will_ want you to do this, to lock in pricing, but don't default to this.